Member of Parliament (MP)

 The Scottish Parliament in Edinburgh

-You’d speak in parliament and in public to put forward your constituency's interests and your own political beliefs.
-If you are elected as a member of a political party, you’d explain and defend its policies.
+You'll speak in public and in parliament to put forward your constituency's interests and express your own political beliefs.
+If you're elected as a member of a political party, you'll explain and defend its policies.

-Sit on committees and attend meetings and conferences
+sitting on committees and attending meetings and conferences

 Explore more information about this job